-My good friend and frequent blog model, Karina celebrated her birthday recently.
-And another one of my friends, Jheanel, wanted to treat Karina to a day out doing something atypical for us.
+My good friend and frequent blog model, Karina, celebrated her birthday recently.
+And another one of our friends, Jheanel, wanted to treat Karina to a day out doing something atypical for us.
 The day didn’t go as planned because although we’re aware of how the subway tends to have construction projects on the weekend.
-And we are accustomed to checking the schedule for that work; the MTA threw us curveball and didn’t announce work that kept us from going to our planned surprise visit of Jacques Torres chocolate shop for freshly made smores.
+And we are accustomed to checking the schedule for that work; the MTA threw us a curveball and didn’t announce work that kept us from going to our planned surprise visit of Jacques Torres chocolate shop for freshly made smores.

 The park is so named Hudson River Park because it is on the banks of the Hudson River separating New York and New Jersey and the views are some of the best of downtown Manhattan, filled with residential high-rises, a huge community college and neighborhood restaurants.
-In short it’s a very ritzy neighborhood with the ability to own a boat.
+In short, it’s a very ritzy neighborhood with the ability to own a boat.

-The park is about a mile long next to the West Side Highway and has bike and jogging lanes, a skate park, playground, swimming pool, volleyball court, soccer pitch, basketball courts and golf course.
-My friends are usually up for anything at least once and it was going to make the day memorable, which is the most important thing.
+The park is about a mile long next to the West Side Highway and has a bike and jogging lanes, a skate park, playground, swimming pool, volleyball court, soccer pitch, basketball courts and golf course.
+My friends are usually up for anything at least once and it was going to make the day memorable, which was the most important thing.

-First of all let me say that I’m a horrible golfer and that’s with my best 90s Tiger Woods interpretation of his formerly fantastic grip and swing, I came in last place (so I guess that my interpretation was more like 2015, poor Tiger ).
+First of all, let me say that I’m a horrible golfer and that’s with my best 90s Tiger Woods interpretation of his formerly fantastic grip and swing, I came in at last place (so I guess that my interpretation was more like 2015, poor Tiger ).
 But the scenery was the first place winner!
 The spectacular sunset and the atmosphere made it the perfect day.
 We didn’t know about it before but right on the pier was a restaurant oyster boat, Grand Banks, there couldn’t have been so more perfect spot for it.

 Until our next rendezvous…